-Research has suggested that various supplements — including vitamins, omega-3 fatty acids, and herbal remedies — may help relieve the symptoms of anxiety.
+Research suggests that various supplements, including vitamins, omega-3 fatty acids, and herbal remedies, may help relieve the symptoms of anxiety.
 We list the best 10, as well the evidence supporting them, here.

-Anxiety can come in many forms.
+Anxiety can take many forms.
 It can cause worry, unease, fear, or panic.

 According to the

 Passionflower is an example of an anxiety remedy that

 The supplements we discuss in detail in the sections below show promise in easing anxiety symptoms.
 They also have a good record of safety, as backed up by scientific evidence.